In this article, I’ll look at the basics of coaching in the workplace and provide 7 tips and key approaches that you can use to be a successful coach.

 5) Remove Barriers

 Ask them what’s stopping them from achieving their goal or what problems they expect to encounter during each stage of the development plan.
-Again, use your own experiences and explain how you overcome your own barriers or fears.
+Again, use your own experiences and explain how you overcame your own barriers or fears.

 FEAR = False, Evidence, Appearing, Real

-You should also explore any worst case scenarios, and help them realise that these are seldom as bad as first thought.
+You should also explore any worst-case scenarios, and help them realise that these are seldom as bad as first thought.
 Help them move beyond these barriers and to feel free.

 6) Reviewing and Action Planning

 Effective coaching is helping others achieve their goals.
-At the end of each coaching session, leave enough time to review, check understanding and confirm an action plan.
-Make sure you keep notes, and keep these on record with an agreed date to review and follow-up.
+At the end of each coaching session, leave enough time to review, check understanding, and confirm an action plan.
+Make sure you keep notes, and keep these on record with an agreed date to review and follow up.
 The best development plan is useless unless executed and your employee is clear on what needs to be done to move forwards.

 Think about the milestones and expected outcomes as a result of your coaching session and dates for completion.
 The coach should work with the employee to set meaningful goals and identify steps and behaviours that need to be taken to achieve these goals.
 Once goals have been established then the employee is now accountable for them.